timothycrosley/streamdeck-ui/README.md

 streamdeck
 ```

 It's recommended that you include `streamdeck` in your windowing environment's list of applications to auto-start.
+If you would like to start it without the user interface shown, use `streamdeck -n`.

 ## Generic Quick Start